 With regards to Indian markets, many retail traders still rely on news channels to get the latest updates on stock news, and they keep monitoring multiple channels, looking out for hot news which move the stock up or down significantly, so that they can get in and make some quick profits and move out.
 Other than price data and these news data, many doesn’t focus on other data sets.
 As per exchange rules, any listed entity should submit their press release information to exchange first and then it only it gets published to other media.

-Few weeks before, there was a news about a stock Amara Raja Batteries, where they informed exchange about the termination of agreement regarding a joint venture.
+During 2019, there was a news about a stock Amara Raja Batteries, where they informed exchange about the termination of agreement regarding a joint venture.
 The news first hit the NSE and then after a while went to other TV channels.

 But look at the reaction of stock price.
 There was a immediate reaction in few seconds, stock price started plummeting.
 So there are certain firms, funds, big investors out there who could process the information much faster and able to make decision much quicker before other retail traders jumps in.